Scott-321/QR-code-component/README.md

 ## Overview
-This was my first project on Frontend Mentor and although it is a simple design, I was surprised how long I spent tweaking my code.
+This was my first project on Frontend Mentor.

-I've been learning HTML and CSS online for a few months now and I was excited to tackle a small project on my own.
-It was good to get stuck in and think for myself rather than following along to a tutorial.
+The challenge - To build out a QR code component and get it looking as close to the design as possible.
- I’m looking forward to sharing my solution and receiving feedback from the community.
+You can use any tools you like to help you complete the challenge.

 ### Screenshot
 ![](./screenshot.png)

 ## My process
-I read through the specs and looked at the designs before planning how I was going to tackle to project.
+I studied the instuctions and designs before planning how I was going to tackle to project.
 As the layout was centred on the x and y-axis, I decided to go with flexbox to position the elements.

 ### Built with